mabrains/gdsfactory-generic-pdk/klayout/drc/README.md

 ## Usage

+You have the option to execute the GenericPDK-DRC through either a Python script via the command-line interface [CLI](#cli) or by the Klayout graphical user interface [GUI](#gui), as detailed in the subsequent usage sections.

+### CLI

 The `run_drc.py` script takes a gds file to run DRC rule decks with switches to select subsets of all checks.

 ```bash